 "All right.
 Please, do come in."

 Tessai led Homura into the shop, ushered her to a table in the room behind the stock room, served her tea, and disappeared into the depths of the building.
-Jinta and Ururu found excuses to clean the stock room so as to find out what the mysterious stranger wanted.
-Homura merely sat neatly and stared at her teacup between sips.
+Jinta and Ururu found excuses to clean the stock room to eavesdrop on the mysterious stranger wanted.
+Homura just sat neatly and stared at her teacup between sips.